Dates: September 8-10 2011; June 10-12, 2019

 Shaun advised me (repeatedly) not to get any ideas and I assured him that I wouldn’t.
 But, several months later, I found I hadn’t stopped thinking about getting to the top.
 I had tried to contain the urge, but I needed to climb Mt.
 Rainier.

 Attempt #1 (September 2011)

 For those next few years, I talked to anyone who would listen about Mt.
 Rainier.
 Probably from my incessant chatter, I managed to recruit Shaun and his Dad for this pilgrimage.

-We began with what I remember to be a 4 hour gear check at the IMG headquarters in Ashford.
-[Note: writing this eight years later is all coming from inside me and may be slightly different from how it played out.]
+We began with a 4 hour gear check at the IMG headquarters in Ashford.
 Never before had I put so much thought and preparation into each item I would carry on a hike.
 All of our heads were spinning as we left for the night with our packs ready for the adventure.

 The next morning we rejoined with the climbers and guides at IMG and rode in a van to Paradise.
 We took care of our bathroom needs then hit the trail.

 For the next six hours, the pattern was to climb an hour then rest on our packs to refuel and hydrate.
 Slogging up the snowfields with a 40 pound pack for approximately 5,000 feet of elevation gain might as well have been a stair master with unstable footing while carrying a small child.
 It was grueling work.